designers

 Girls Who LEAP: Lead to Empower & Act with Purpose is a registered non-profit volunteer-run society that provides leadership and mentorship opportunities as well as wrap-around support for self-identifying young women; including indigenous, two-spirited, LGBTQQIA+, vulnerable and at-risk youth in the Downtown Eastside and Grandview Woodlands communities.
 GWL believes that promotion of community engagement, prevention and early intervention are key methods to bring about positive social change.

+Kevin Gosnell is a multi-talented artist hailing from the Nisga’a nation.
+As a young two spirit individual, Kevin embraces his unique identity and uses it as a driving force behind his creative endeavors.
+With a deep passion for self-expression, Kevin is not only an accomplished artist but also an aspiring fashion designer, makeup artist, and drag performer.
+Born and raised in the village formerly known as Gitlax̱t'aamiks, Kevin takes great pride in his heritage and the rich cultural traditions of the Nisga’a people.
+He is a member of the esteemed frog/raven tribe and belongs to the house of Axdi Wil Luugooda, which carries the profound meaning of "never empty."
 Kevin's artistic journey began at a young age, where he discovered his love for visual arts, fashion, and performance.
 With a keen eye for detail and a flair for creativity, he honed his skills as an artist, capturing the essence of his two spirit identity through various mediums.
 Inspired by his diverse interests, Kevin sets out to break boundaries and challenge societal norms through his art.
 He envisions using fashion as a platform to celebrate individuality and promote inclusivity.
 As a makeup artist, he strives to enhance beauty in all its forms and empower others to express their true selves fearlessly.
 And as a drag artist, Kevin aims to captivate audiences with his unique performances, bringing joy and entertainment while pushing the boundaries of gender and identity.
 Kevin's journey is one of self-discovery, resilience, and unapologetic self-expression.
 Through his artistry, he aspires to make a positive impact, not only within his community but also in the broader world.
 With boundless creativity and unwavering determination, Kevin is poised to leave an indelible mark on the creative landscape as he continues to explore, innovate, and inspire.

 • Nation: Blackfoot, Piikani